peteRogers/Y2_CODING_2025/SwiftUI_Samples/Serial/README.md

 }
 ```

-Then is contentView just add this:
+Then in your ContentView (or wherever you want to use it) just add this:
 ```swift
 var serial: SerialManager
 ```